>> more news

 History of ALL DIGITAL Week

-ALL DIGITAL WEEK is following in the footsteps of the European Get Online Week run between 2010 and 2017, as one of the major pan-European awareness raising campaigns on digital skills for inclusion and employment.
+ALL DIGITAL WEEK has followed in the footsteps of the European Get Online Week run between 2010 and 2017, as one of the major pan-European awareness raising campaigns on digital skills for inclusion and employment.

 The original Get Online Week was inspired by the campaign with the same name run by Good Things Foundation and Online Centres Network in the UK.